FerretDB/FerretDB/website/blog/2023-07-27-grafana-monitoring-ferretdb.md

 ])
 ```

-On Grafana, we will the pie chart visualization to showcase the labels
+On Grafana, we will use the pie chart visualization to showcase the labels

 ![Grouping of issues by label](/img/blog/ferretdb-grafana/issues-per-label.png)